dorothykiz1/StoreManager/README.md

-## Store Manager is a web application that helps store owners manage sales and product inventory records
+## Store Manager Application

-This application is meant for use in a single store.
+-A web application that helps store owners manage sales and product inventory records -This application is meant for use in a single store.

 ## Hosting